-(ab) if the member is a Category A member who has made an election under regulation 14A, any fee that the Superannuation Board, on the advice of its actuary, considers it is appropriate to charge for insuring for the cost of paying any benefit under regulation 17 or 18 in excess of the balance of the member’s accumulation account;
+(ab) if the member is a Category A member who has made an election under regulation 14A, any fee that the Superannuation Board, on the advice of its actuary, considers it is appropriate to charge for insuring for the cost of paying any benefit under regulation 17 or 18 in excess of the balance of the member’s accumulation account; and

+(ac) the amount of any splittable contribution transferred by the member under regulation 16BB; and

 (b) amounts paid as benefits to, or in respect of, the member; and

 (c) amounts transferred to other funds in satisfaction of the member’s entitlement to a benefit.

-(4) At least once every year the Superannuation Board is to credit to each accumulation account interest on the balance of the account at the net fund earning rate.
+(4) At least once every year the Superannuation Board must, for each member —

+(a) calculate the member’s earnings for the period since earnings were last credited to the member’s accumulation account (or if no earnings have been credited, since the account was opened) by applying the member’s earnings rate to the balance in the account; and

+(b) credit the amount of the member’s earnings to the member’s accumulation account.

+(5) When making a calculation under subregulation (4)(a) the Superannuation Board may apply the earnings rate to daily balances, average balances or on such other basis as it considers appropriate.

 [Regulation 16C inserted in Gazette 23 Jul 1999 p.
 3387; amended in Gazette 18 Aug 2000 p.
 4786; 2 May 2003 p.
 1494; 21 Jan 2005 p.
-262.]
+262; 1 Apr 2008 p.
+1273-4.]

 16D.
 Insurance for Category B members